isomerpages/nhg-redcap/_getting-access/Accessing NHG REDCap.md

 description: ""
 ---
 <p></p>
-<p>NHG-REDCap is an internal system that only Staff of the National Healthcare
+<p>NHG-REDCap is an internal system that only Staff of NHG Health are eligible
-Group (NHG) Institutions are eligible to use to support specific types of activities.&nbsp;</p>
+to use to support specific types of activities.&nbsp;</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Learn more about <a href="https://redcapsupport.gri.nhg.com.sg/who-can-use-nhg-redcap/" rel="noopener nofollow" target="_blank">who can use NHG-REDCap here</a>.</p>